Red Circle

 Red Circle, Second Floor Club

-A blade suddenly swings from her right—
+A blade flashes from her right—

 BANG BANG—

-Two shots to the attacker's gut.
+Two shots punch into the attacker's gut.

 BANG—